bajamircea/bajamircea.github.io/_posts/2019-09-14-remove-folder-part-2-enumerate.markdown

 The disadvantage is that it has to stop at the first error.

-Therefore it's clear we can't use in our case where we would like to delete as much as possible so that files left behind are only the ones with errors, making troubleshooting easier (note that in this case the troubleshooting is usually not performed by the code writer).
+Therefore it's clear we can't use it in our case where we would like to delete as much as possible so that files left behind are only the ones with errors, making troubleshooting easier (note that in this case the troubleshooting is usually not performed by the code writer, but by the user of the program).